Take part in research

 The study involves an online survey which will ask about experiences of masking, camouflaging traits, concealment traits, stigma, symptoms of low mood, symptoms of social anxiety, symptoms of anxiety, and well-being.
 Additionally, there will be an open text box where additional thoughts can be expressed about experiences with masking and wellbeing.

-As a token of our thanks for participating in this study, participants will have the option of enter into a prize draw where they could win one of five £10 Amazon vouchers.
+As a token of thanks for participating in this study, participants will have the option of enter into a prize draw where they could win one of five £10 Amazon vouchers.

 To complete the online questionnaire (20-30 minutes) visit: https://exe.qualtrics.com/jfe/form/SV_enyLxbZ9tK5dtGe